wazuh/wazuh-documentation/source/user-manual/agents/agent-connection.rst

 Using the `agent_control` utility from the server
 -------------------------------------------------

 You can check the status of any agent remotely by using the :doc:`agent_control <../reference/tools/agent-control>` utility found with the Wazuh server.
-To get the status of an agent, run the following command replacing the ``-i`` parameter with your agent ID.
+To get the status of an agent, run the following command replacing the ``-i`` parameter with your agent ID, for example `001`.

 .. code-block:: console

-   # /var/ossec/bin/agent_control -i <YOUR_AGENT_ID> | grep ^\s+Status
+   # /var/ossec/bin/agent_control -i <YOUR_AGENT_ID> | grep Status

 .. code-block:: console
    :class: output